Ataxia123/Notes/SuperConductors/Coordination Hub.md

 We've also got a [[Coordination Hub]]  with a Links to Places section, which is like our library.
 It's packed with resources, from full research papers to protocols and even links to our fundraising efforts.
 It's also home to our online hub that provides a summary of the LK-99 superconductor, a real game-changer in the field of superconductivity.

-## Now, you might be wondering, "How can I help improve this knowledge base?"
+>[!notice] ## Now, you might be wondering, "How can I help improve this knowledge base?"
 Well, there are quite a few ways you can contribute:

 **Stay Current**: The world of superconductors is always evolving.
 If you come across new research or findings, share it with us!
 We're all about keeping our [[Current State of Affairs|Current State of Affairs]] section up-to-date.